Coronavirus - business support

 - Anyone self-isolating at home with confirmed or suspected COVID-19 should continue to place all their personal waste materials, including any PPE worn at home, in normal wheeled bin.
 It should be double-bagged, making sure the bags are securely tied, then stored for 72 hours before placing it out for collection

-- An online toolkit has been published by the Government which includes key messages and digital content you may wish to use.
+- HM Government: NHS Coronavirus stay alert, stay safe at work - online toolkit which includes key messages and digital content you may wish to use.

 - Animal licensing

-- Business information and advice email - dedicated contact centre for COVID-19 business information and advice
+- Covid-19BusinessSupport@wiltshire.gov.uk - dedicated contact centre for COVID-19 business information and advice

 - Health and safety advice - including Legionella

-- WorkWiltshire - Information, support and guidance including volunteering and emergency temporary vacancies
+- WorkWiltshire Coronavirus (COVID-19) Support - Information, support and guidance including volunteering and emergency temporary vacancies

 The Government has announced a number of schemes to support businesses.
-Regular updates are being made, so please check the Government’s website for the most up to date advice.
-We have created a helpful graphic which outlines the various business support available.
+Regular updates are being made, so please check GOV.UK: Collection Financial support for businesses during coronavirus (COVID-19) for the most up to date advice.
+We have created a graphic which outlines the various business support available.
 A printable version is available below.

-- You can find out more including advice, news and announcements, on the Swindon and Wiltshire Growth Hub support page.
+- You can find out more including advice, news and announcements, on the Swindon & Wiltshire LEP Growth Hub Coronavirus (COVID-19) Business Support

 - Wessex Chambers of Commerce is also offering help and advice to all firms, including non-members.
-More information is also available from the Federation of Small Business, the CBI and Business West.
+More information is also available from the FSB: Campaign - Coronavirus (COVID-19): Advice and guidance for small businesses and the self-employed, the CBI Coronavirus Hub and Business West - Trading Through Coronavirus.

 - June/July: the Government will continue to pay 80% of furloughed employees' wages up to a cap of £2,500 as well as employer National Insurance (ER NICS) and pension contributions.
 Employers are not required to pay anything